Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 Preveal is not a clinical tool.
 It does not diagnose, classify, or treat any condition.
 What it does is position itself precisely in the gap that this report documents: between the body signal and the clinical label, between the search query and the formal support system, between "I feel something" and "I know what to do about it."

-Google Trends data normalises search volume to a 0–100 scale and does not report absolute search volumes.
-Directional changes (rising/falling) are reliable signals; absolute comparisons between terms are not.
+Google Trends normalises search volume to a 0–100 scale and does not report absolute search volumes.
+Directional changes are reliable signals; absolute comparisons between terms are not.
 Rising query percentages reflect relative change within each term's own query cluster over the specified time window.
+Broad search terms (particularly "anxiety") can surface unrelated rising queries through Google's topic-matching algorithm.
+This report excludes clearly irrelevant queries and notes this limitation transparently.

 Girgis et al. (2026) is an article-in-press at time of this report's publication.
 Findings are from the pre-publication manuscript and may be subject to revision before final publication.